CSC207-2022F-UofT/course-project-group-72/README.md

 3. Search and filter for your desired restaurants
 4. Click on restaurants that interest you to view their page
 5. Add/Delete/Edit a review if you wish, or like or report published reviews
-6. Click on Profile Screen to Access Restaurant Owner Tools (Create, Edit, Delete)
+6. Click on Profile Screen to Access Restaurant Owner Tools (Create and view restaurants)

 ## Demo (ScreenShots):